abhi7991/localllm/README.md

 ![alt text](images/Running_Ollama1.jpg)

     - Lets get Llama3 up and running
-    - Once we run Llama3 we can test it out with some examples
+    - Once I run Llama3 I can test it out with some examples

 ![alt text](images/Running_Ollama2.jpg)

-    - We can also run custom Llama3 models and prompt it to do different things
+    - I can also run custom Llama3 models and prompt it to do different things
     - The myllama.modelfile in this repo consists of the custom model.
     - Here is an example I tried out using the modelfile present in the repository
     - running the below code creates a new model